eclipsesource/tabris-plugin-maps/README.md

 ## Use the Plugin
-The Tabris.js website provides documentation on how to use custom widgets [TODO: add link] in your Tabris.js projects.
+The Tabris.js website provides documentation on [how to use custom widgets](https://tabrisjs.com/documentation/1.2/custom-widgets) in your Tabris.js projects.
 It also explains [how to use Cordova plugins](https://tabrisjs.com/documentation/latest/cordova) in your projects.

 ### Add the Plugin to your Project
 Add it to your Cordova project like this: